The Kennedy Scalfaro Box by Pampaloni

 In my late 20's I began to summer in Nantucket and would always feel that same sense of pride as we rounded Brant Point and looked back to the left.
-You would throw a few coins and stare at the beautiful Kennedy compound there on the beach.
+You would throw a few coins and wait for Hyannis to stare at the beautiful Kennedy compound there on the beach.
 Last year while hiking near Sconset, I reached Great Point.
 It's a place that many Nantucketers know with it's barking seals, but not a place most Americans know.
 There at that solitary point is a beautiful isolated lighthouse.
 It is one that was saved from certain destruction by Senator Ted Kennedy.
 Reading the simple bronze plaque, that same surge of emotion washed over me.

 |Kennedy Avramopoulos Charger|

 And with that, I was privileged to win the spectacular Pampaloni Box.
 The box features a seal in the top in the form of an inset coin.
 This coin is the Seal of the President of Italy and reads, "Il Presidente Della Repubblica Italiana".
 There is a figure of a man's head and it is flanked by a wreath of olive branches.
 On the interior is the opposite side of the coin and it has the Palace of the President.
 The box is marked for Pampaloni on the bottom and on the lid.
 And on top of the lid, it is engraved deeply with the signature of the Italian President, "Oscar Luigi Scalfaro".
 It was a stunning piece.
 Of course it had some patina, but a very careful treatment removed all of that and showed the fine finish that brothers Francesca and Gianfranco Pampaloni bring out of the metal.
 The box weighs about 1.25 pounds.